CDSoft/luax/doc/src/luax.md

 **Note**: `ninja` will download a Zig compiler.

-If the bootstrap stage fails, you can try:
+If the bootstrap stage fails, you can try to:

-1. to use another C compiler:
+1. use another C compiler:
     - `CC=gcc ninja -f bootstrap.ninja` to compile Lua with `gcc` instead of `cc`
     - `CC=clang ninja -f bootstrap.ninja` to compile Lua with `clang` instead of `cc`
     - ...